Lusks/recipes-website/README.md

 Project initialization:

-* bin/dev (type "sudo service postgresql start" beforehand if using WSL)
+* bin/dev (type "sudo service postgresql start" beforehand if using linux or WSL)

 How to access the project in your browser: